 Click on a category below to view a list of TSA high school competitions and their summary descriptions in that category:

-Participants (one individual, or one team of two individuals per chapter) respond to an annual coding-related design challenge by developing a software program that will accurately address an onsite problem in a specified, limited amount of time.
+Participants respond to an annual coding-related design challenge by developing a software program that will accurately address an onsite a problem in a specified, limited amount of time.

-Participants (two teams per chapter) respond to a cybersecurity challenge by identifying a breach in computer security via "Capture the Flag" games.
-Participants will solve onsite challenges in a specified, limited amount of time.
+Participants respond to a cybersecurity challenge by identifying a breach in computer security via "Capture the Flag" games.
+Participants solve onsite challenges in a specified, limited amount of time.

 Information Technology Fundamentals+ Certification - CompTIA